lindehaven/CP-M/README.md

 Continued with an attempt to port the Kilo editor [1] to CP/M because I wanted a source code editor with syntax highlighting.
-But I soon discovered that the Kilo editor was using too much of the 62KB TPA so I decided to write an editor that uses less memory.
+But I soon discovered that the Kilo editor was using too much of the 62 KB TPA so I decided to write an editor that uses less memory.
 Based most of my design and code on the Text editor [2] that works well in CP/M. I took away functions that I don't need (new file, open file, save file as) and added some that I do need (incremental search, move line